 Required for third-party agreements and co-sponsored programs.
-Operational departments must use template agreements established by the Risk Management Office that conform to the Matrix Tool for youth programs.
+Operational departments must use standard facility use agreements established by the Risk Management Office that conform to the Matrix Tool for youth programs.
 Approval must be obtained by Risk Management prior to signing.

-- Agreements must be written and allocate responsibility of risks. - Third party agreements must include third-party document the registration process - Third party contracts require notice that University audits that may occur at any time within seven (7) years following the conclusion of an event. - a.
+- Agreements must be written and allocate responsibility of risks. - Agreements must contain Risk approved liability insurance levels - Agreements must include all youth protection requirements contained within this SOP - Third party contracts require notice that University audits that may occur at any time within seven (7) years following the conclusion of an event. - a.
 Complete Agreement Template and confirm receipt of signed Agreement by all parties.